 World’s Worst Time Machine

-The time machine, as it turns out, is so much worse than Liam could have imagined.
-First, it summons Thomas Edison, but not that Thomas Edison.
+When Liam summons Thomas Edison to help him finish his book report, the time machine delivers the wrong one.
 This Thomas Edison is a 10-year-old aspiring gangster from 1933 who demands to be called “Tommy Twinkles” and is also very interested in robbing a bank of the future.
 Liam could use some help from his parents here, but unfortunately, the time machine has kidnapped them both.
+In desperation, he turns to his friend Elsa.
+To set things right, these two fifth graders must embark on an adventure full of sci-fi gadgets, real-life gangsters, time travel, and a whole lot of Cheetos.

-Bestselling author Dustin Brady has made a career out of crafting fast-paced, hilarious, and wholesome adventures that parents can feel good about sharing with even the most reluctant readers.
-Short chapters provide a sense of accomplishment for struggling readers, while the propulsive action keeps them invested to the final page.
+With over two million books sold, author Dustin Brady has mastered the art of hooking kids on reading.
+Short chapters filled with heart-pounding adventure, hilarious twists, and unforgettable characters keep even the most reluctant readers invested to the last page.
 This new series adds real-life history to the formula, making it a fun, fresh way to teach history.

 About the Author